Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Discussion

 \subsection{Limitations and threats to validity}

-The selected research method causes some limitations to this study.
+\textit{External validity}: the selected research method causes some limitations to this study.
 The purpose of an interpretive study is not to generalize the findings but rather to explain individual phenomena.
 In this case, this phenomenon was studied in a single case organization, thus possibly limiting some of the results to plausible only in certain settings or organization.
 Even though interviewees were from several different continents and countries, they are all more or less accustomed to the culture and habits prevailing in the case organization.
+The majority of invited employees agreed to participate in the interviews.
+Some, however, refused and this could be considered a possible limitation.
+Those who agreed to be interviewed were voluntarily doing so and this could be seen as elite bias where only those employees who are active in knowledge management activities would participate.

-Data were collected through semi-structured interviews where participants were free to express their opinions and thoughts.
+\textit{Internal validity}: data were collected through semi-structured interviews where participants were free to express their opinions and thoughts.
 Given the sensitive nature of the topic being discussed, it is possible that some issues could have remained hidden because of interviewees' choice to withhold information.

-The data collection method could also act as a limitation because the one interpreting the interviews is also prone to misunderstand or misinterpret.
+\textit{Construct validity}: the data collection method could also act as a limitation because the researcher interpreting the interviews is also prone to misunderstand or misinterpret.
 Interviews were conducted by the same person who performed the transcriptions and interpreted the results.
 Interviews were transcribed manually per the case organization's request which leaves room for human error.
 The coding process was also done by the same individual manually.
 Manual work predisposes to more errors and a single researcher could have researcher bias.

-The majority of invited employees agreed to participate in the interviews.
-Some however refused and this could be considered a possible limitation.
-Those who agreed to be interviewed were voluntarily doing so and this could be seen as elite bias where only those employees who are active in knowledge management activities would participate.
+\textit{Conclusion validity}: again, the data analysis by one researcher poses a threat to validity.
+It is possible that the researcher misinterpreted the narrative or thoughts of the interviewees, selectively reported some of the findings, and reporting incomplete or inaccurate findings.
+Qualitative research focuses on understanding context-specific phenomena, and generalizability of findings to other contexts or populations may be limited.
+Unfortunately, due to the case organization's data policies, it was not possible for the second author to analyze the data.